btmorr/magic-wheelchair/README.md

 - A button should turn the pupils into circles, which should be steerable
 - A button should turn the pupils into stars, which should be steerable
 - A button should turn the pupils into hearts, which should be steerable
-- A button should start a rolling-eyes animation (circular pupils)
 - A button should start a blink-eyes animation (circular pupils)
 - After blink-eyes or rolling-eyes, the pupils should go back to their previous shape (circles, stars, or hearts)